 - Patients should expect a reduced range of motion as well as reduced stability on the shoulder which was operated on.

 - At times, environmental stresses – high elevation, humidity, excess cold/heat – will trigger pain, this is normal and should only be checked on if pain does not subside once environmental factors have been eliminated.

 Before applying surgical intervention to any issue, it may be best to consult specialized medical professionals, for even if conservative treatments have been applied there may be other alternatives a patient simply will not know to consider.

-One treatment which may help repair light rotator cuff tendon damage or reduce recovery periods post-surgery, is regenerative therapy.
+One treatment that may help repair light rotator cuff tendon damage or reduce recovery periods post-surgery is regenerative therapy.